mapbox/mapbox-maps-ios/DEVELOPING.md

 ## Integration Tests

-Integration tests typically test the integration between components.
-As such most will require a `MapView`.
-These can be run locally and on AWS Device Farm.
+Integration tests typically require a Metal device, so these tests can only run locally and on Firebase Test Lab.
+They are skipped when running on CircleCI inside of a VM.

 Since these tests require a map view, they also need a `UIWindow` and Metal rendering to work.
 For both testing scenarios, if there's no valid Metal device the test will be skipped (i.e. not failure/success).